mam-dev/foss-parent/README.md

 Deploy site to github
 ---------------------

-To deploy a site to github using https://github.com/github/maven-plugins:
+To deploy a site to github using https://github.com/github/maven-plugins add

-Add
 >     <servers>
 >       <server>
 >         <id>github</id>